 All these kids who are constantly looking at the back of the camera have probably just missed the moment.

 Behind the camera there must be a man's eye, and a soul.

 The direction of a war photographer's lens reveals what he is thinking – his censored negatives, what he is trying to tell the world.
 (US Camera Annual circa 1941)

 A photograph can enter the mind and reach the heart with the power of immediacy.
 It affects that part of the psyche where meaning is less dependent upon words and makes an impact more visceral, more elemental, closer to raw experience.

-What allows me to over come the emotional obstacles inherent in my work is the belief that when people are confronted with images that evoke compassion, they will continue to respond, no matter how exhausted, angry or frustrated they may be.
+What allows me to overcome the emotional obstacles inherent in my work is the belief that when people are confronted with images that evoke compassion, they will continue to respond, no matter how exhausted, angry or frustrated they may be.

 from the documentary War Photographer

 Why photograph war?
-Is is possible to put an end to a form of human behavior which has existed throughout history by means of photography?
+Is it possible to put an end to a form of human behavior which has existed throughout history by means of photography?
 Portions of that notion seem ridiculously out of balance, yet that very idea has motivated me.
 For me, the strength of photography lies in its ability to evoke a sense of humanity.
 If war is an attempt to negate humanity then photography can be perceived as the opposite of war.
 And if it's used well it can be a powerful ingredient in the antidote to war.

 Everyone cannot be there and that is why photographers go there, to show them, to reach out and show grab them and make them stop what they're doing and pay attention to what is going on; to create pictures powerful enough to overcome the diluting effects of the mass media and shake people out of their indifference; to protest and by the strength of that protest to make others protest.